GraphQLGuide/book/text/type-system/schema.md

 }
 ```

-The root fields—those listed under `type Query { ... }`, `type Mutation { ... }`, and `type Subscription { ... }` are the entry points to our schema—the fields that can be selected by the client at the root level of an operation.
+The root fields—those listed under `type Query { ... }`, `type Mutation { ... }`, and `type Subscription { ... }`—are the entry points to our schema.
+They’re the fields that can be selected by the client at the root level of an operation.